hlrs-tasc/julia-on-hpc-systems/README.md

 ## For users
 ### HPC systems with Julia support
-In the following, we maintain an (incomplete) list of HPC systems that provide a Julia installation and/or support for using Julia to its users.
+We maintain an (incomplete) list of HPC systems that provide a Julia installation and/or support for using Julia to its users.
+For this, we use the following <span id="nomenclature">nomenclature</span>:
+* *Center:* The HPC center's name
+* *System:* The compute system's "marketing" name
+* *Installation:* Is there a pre-installed Julia configuration available?
+* *Support:* Is Julia "officially" supported on the system, i.e., will Julia users be supported by HPC center staff if they have questions/problems?
+* *Interactive:* Is interactive computing with Julia supported, i.e., can you run parallel jobs on the system interactively via, e.g., Jupyter notebooks?
+* *Architecture:* The main CPU used in the system
+* *Accelerators:* The main accelerator (if anything) in the system
+* *Documentation:* Links to documentation for Julia users

 #### Australasia
 **Center** | **System** | **Installation** | **Support** | **Interactive** | **Architecture** | **Accelerators** | **Documentation**